 The Florida Department of Financial Services’ toll-free Insurance Consumer Helpline is available year-around to assist Florida’s insurance consumers.
 Insurance specialists are available to answer questions or concerns regarding insurance coverage and advocate on a consumer’s behalf to resolve a dispute with an insurance company.
 Consumers may contact an insurance specialist at 1-877-MY-FL-CFO (693-5236) toll-free, Monday through Friday from 8 a.m. to 5 p.m.

 Sandbags are made available by Leon County and the City of Tallahassee for heavy rain.
 Leon County sandbags are limited to 15 bags per household and citizens should bring shovels to fill bags.
-Locations will not be staffed, but crews will resupply sites.
+County locations will be staffed.
 Sites will remain open until officials determine sandbags are no longer needed.
 Updates about sandbag availability will be provided during an emergency at LeonCountyFL.gov/ei.

 Making the decision to stay or go

 When a hurricane is approaching, will you stay in Leon County or drive miles away to another location?
 Evacuating to a safe shelter locally or in a neighboring county has advantages; you will avoid traffic jams and highways crowded with vehicles from other counties joining the evacuation.
 Even if you leave the area, the storm could shift and still put you in harm’s way.
 Additionally, you may need to adjust your preparedness plans based on the latest health and safety guidelines from the CDC and your local officials.
 The next section will guide you through the steps you should take as a storm is approaching and the choices you’ll have to make.

 Understanding the forecast